SIMULATION FELLOWSHIPS FOR PHYSICIANS PURSUING A CAREER IN ACADEMIC EMERGENCY MEDICINE

 BENEFITS AND COMPENSATION

 Benefits vary depending on the clinical site at which the Fellow works ED shifts.
-The clinical schedules are designed for flexibility in the schedule to allow time in the Simulation Center and participating in academic projects.
+The clinical schedules are designed for flexibility in the schedule to allow time in the Simulation Center and participation in academic projects.

 Cook County Hospital

-Fellows receive full benefits and work about a total of 4-5 shifts per month in the Cook County Hospital Emergency Department.
+Fellows receive full benefits and work a total of 4-5 shifts per month in the Cook County Hospital Emergency Department.
 Fellows are paid as a PGY 4 or 5, depending on the number of years they completed in an EM residency.
 Moonlighting, both external and internal, is allowed to supplement income.